valentechie/robot_explorer/README.md

 # Simulation of a Robot Explorer on a Board with Obstacles

 ## Introduction
-C++ program that simulates a robot moving around a board.
+C++ program that simulates a robot moving around a map.
+The dimensions of the board, the initial position of the robot and the obstacles can be found in the **input.txt** file.

+The program will terminate when all the cells of the board have been visited or when the robot cannot move to any free cell.
+The number of free and occupied cells of the board should be displayed on the screen.

+In addition, the final result of the program must be printed in a file called **output.txt**.

 ## Demo